 If you don´t quite know what the case is for your prop then just use Plasi Dip as it will protect your foam in any case.
 So when in doubt use Plasti Dip!

-You can buy Plasit Dip at your local hardware store or car repair store if you need it fast.
+You can also buy Plasit Dip at your local hardware store or car repair store if you need it fast.

 You can move on to painting once you are done with Sealing your EVA Foam.